cmaes: A Simple yet Practical Python Library for CMA-ES: Examples with Recent Advances

 \section{Examples with Recent Advances}

 A key aspect of our library is offering highly practical methods recently proposed in the context of CMA-ES through easy-to-use APIs.
-In this section, we will highlight the following methods as examples, providing brief explanations and usage for each. \begin{itemize} \item \textbfit{LRA-CMA} (presented at GECCO'23 and nominated for the best paper in the ENUM Track)~\cite{nomura2023cma}: LRA-CMA can solve multimodal and noisy problems \emph{without} expensive hyperparameter tuning. \item \textbfit{WS-CMA} (presented at AAAI'21)~\cite{nomura2021warm}: WS-CMA can solve a current task efficiently by utilizing results of a similar task and setting good initial distributions (i.e. transfer learning). \item \textbfit{CMAwM} (presented at GECCO'22 and nominated for the best paper in the ENUM Track)~\cite{hamano2022cma}: CMAwM can stably solve mixed-integer problems by modifying distribution parameters so that generated samples are not fixed. \end{itemize}
+In this section, we will highlight the following methods as examples, providing brief explanations and usage for each. \begin{itemize} \item \textbfit{LRA-CMA}~\cite{nomura2023cma}: LRA-CMA can solve multimodal and noisy problems \emph{without} expensive hyperparameter tuning. \item \textbfit{WS-CMA}~\cite{nomura2021warm}: WS-CMA can solve a current task efficiently by utilizing results of a similar task and setting good initial distributions (i.e. transfer learning). \item \textbfit{CatCMAwM}~\cite{hamano2025catcmawm}: CatCMAwM can stably solve mixed-variable problems, including continuous, integer, and categorical variables. \item \textbfit{COMO-CatCMAwM}~\cite{hamano2025catcmatelo}: COMO-CatCMAwM uses multiple CatCMAwM instances to solve multi-objective mixed-variable problems. \end{itemize}

-Importantly, these methods are a generalization of CMA-ES, which means that they do not change the original implementation of CMA-ES.
+Importantly, these methods are a generalization of CMA-ES and avoid unnecessary modifications to the original CMA-ES implementation.
 This enables the preservation of the library's simplicity, making it easier for those who initially learned CMA-ES to straightforwardly delve into understanding these methods.
+Beyond these, advanced methods such as Safe CMA-ES~\cite{uchida2024safe} and CMA-ES on sets of points (CMA-ES-SoP)~\cite{uchida2024sop} have been implemented in \texttt{cmaes}.